Suzuki Kizashi Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Suzuki Kizashi are $1,012 a year with full coverage.
-Comprehensive costs on average $166 each year, collision costs $214, and liability insurance costs $474.
-A liability-only policy costs as little as $522 a year, with high-risk insurance costing around $2,176.
-16-year-old drivers cost the most to insure at $4,074 a year or more.
+Average insurance rates for a Suzuki Kizashi are $1,012 a year including full coverage.
+Comprehensive insurance costs around $166 a year, collision insurance costs $214, and liability insurance is $474.
+A policy with just liability insurance costs around $522 a year, and coverage for high-risk drivers costs $2,176 or more.
+16-year-old drivers receive the highest rates at up to $4,074 a year.

 Average premium for full coverage: $1,012

-Rate estimates include $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and Kizashi models.
+These estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 U.S. states and Kizashi trim levels.

-The examples above demonstrate why all drivers should compare rates based on a specific location and risk profile, rather than relying on rate averages.
+These examples highlight why it is important to compare rates quotes for a specific zip code and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.